iiuni/projektzapisy/ansible/deploy/readme.md

 ### Configure the remote machine

-1. Edit `.env` in *deploy* file.
+1. Edit `.env` file in *deploy* directory.
 Replace these fields with correct values:
 `DROPBOX_OAUTH2_TOKEN`, `SLACK_TOKEN`, `SLACK_CHANNEL_ID` (id of channel where slackbot will push notifications), `SCHEDULER_USERNAME`, `SCHEDULER_PASSWORD`, `VOTING_RESULTS_SPREADSHEET_ID`, `CLASS_ASSIGNMENT_SPREADSHEET_ID`, `EMPLOYEES_SPREADSHEET_ID` and all fields with __GDRIVE\___ prefix.

 2. Run this command in *deploy* directory:\